 But the Rays' real hero emerged mere minutes after Andino's hit landed safely.
 Evan Longoria's walk-off homer off the Yanks' Scott Proctor in the bottom of the 12th at Tropicana Field solidified Tampa Bay's unlikely Wild Card standing.
 Unfortunately, they didn't stand long in October, getting bounced by the eventual AL champion Rangers.

 Video: NYY@TB: Longoria's dramatic homer ends it in the 12th

 The one loss came on Sept.
 28, to the division-winning D-backs.
 And thank goodness for that.
 Because had the Rockies won that game, we wouldn't have been treated to the Wild Card tiebreaker with the Padres on Oct.
 1. In Game 163, the two clubs took a 6-6 tie into the 13th inning, in which San Diego scored a pair in the top of the inning.
-Colorado, which had home-field by virtue of a coin flip, countered with an RBI double from Troy Tulowitzki and RBI triple from Holliday, who then won it on a headfirst slide into home plate on a sacrifice fly.
+Colorado, which had home-field advantage by virtue of a coin flip, countered with an RBI double from Troy Tulowitzki and an RBI triple from Holliday, who then won it on a headfirst slide into home plate on a sacrifice fly.
 Whether Holliday was safe or out is a matter still contested to this day.

 Video: Holliday scores the game-winning run

 The Rockies rode their crazy winning stretch all the way to the World Series, where they were swept by the Red Sox.